#The Measure: Hands On with the DJI Mavic Air in Monaco

 These downsides are countered by significant upgrades in the imaging system of the drone.
 Apart from the aforementioned changes in bitrate and frame rate, the Mavic Air makes use of a significantly improved control system, advanced sensors and new automatic recording modes, [so-called QuickShot modes].

-Additional optical sensors allow object detection and avoidance to occur simultaneously in front of, behind and underneath the drone.
+Additional optical sensors on the DJI Mavic Air allow object detection and avoidance to occur simultaneously in front of, behind and underneath the drone.
 In practice, these features really mark a departure from the already impressive control system of the Air’s predecessors.
 The more responsive object avoidance system and advanced flying modes using the built-in autopilot were immediately noticeable on the maiden test flight.

 Finally, the new QuickShot modes are a practical addition, allowing hobbyists to capture cinematic moments without the benefit of drone pilot experience, [or effort].
 The boomerang mode makes the drone fly in an oval trajectory around the pilot, returning to him or her automatically.
 Asteroid [see video] directs the drone straight up into the sky and generates a 360-degree photo out of multiple shots which are automatically stitched and animated.